Dybala, Cuadrado Fire Juventus Top Against 10-man Brescia - UrduPoint

 Enrico Alfonso went off after just 10 minutes following a knock to the head, with substitute Brescia keeper Lorenzo Andrenacci pulling off some fine saves.

-Andrenacci smothered a second Dybala effort on the line minutes after the opener with the Brescia 'keeper also denying Gonzalo Higuain just after the break.

-- 'Worst over' - Chiellini returned for the final 12 minutes after rupturing cruciate ligaments in his right knee at the end of August.
+- Mertens lifts Napoli - Chiellini returned for the final 12 minutes after rupturing cruciate ligaments in his right knee at the end of August.

 "The worst is over, but now the difficult part begins," said the Italy international.

 "We are still top of the league, in the semi-finals of the Italian Cup and in the last 16 of the Champions League."
-Teammate Miralem Pjanic came on midway through the second half and limped off with a muscule problem seven minutes later, a worry for Sarri before their short trip to Lyon in 10 days' time.
+Teammate Miralem Pjanic came on midway through the second half but limped off with a muscle problem seven minutes later, a worry for Sarri before their short trip to Lyon in 10 days' time.

+In Sardinia, Napoli got back to winning ways with a Dries Mertens' 65th-minute goal sealing a 1-0 success over Cagliari.

+The Belgian completed a give-and-go with Elseid Hysaj with the ball curling in with a deflection off the post.

 Earlier Hellas Verona missed the chance to close in on fifth-placed Roma, who fell 2-1 at Atalanta on Saturday, with a goalless draw at Udinese.

-Verona, in sixth, extended their unbeaten run to nine games and occupy the final Europa League spot ahead of Parma on goal difference, but stay four points behind Roma.
+Verona, in sixth, occupy the final Europa League spot ahead of Parma on goal difference, but stay four points behind Roma.

 Parma moved level on 35 points after winning at Sassuolo 1-0, with Ivorian Gervinho scoring the only goal after 25 minutes.

-Fiorentina, in 13th, crushed struggling Sampdoria 5-1 after consecutive defeats to Juventus and Atalanta.
+Fiorentina, in 13th, crushed struggling Sampdoria 5-1 after consecutive defeats to Juventus and Atalanta, with both teams playing the second half with ten men.

-Federico Chiesa and Dusan Vlahovic bagged a brace each, with the Tuscan side's opening goal a gift from Sampdoria midfielder Morten Thorsby who turned into his own net after eight minutes in Genoa.
+Federico Chiesa and Dusan Vlahovic bagged a brace apiece, including one each from the penalty spot, with the Tuscan side's opening goal a gift from Sampdoria midfielder Morten Thorsby who turned into his own net after eight minutes in Genoa.